What Do You See All Around – Hymn Lyric

 We cannot hope the heathen’s doom

-To whom GOD’S Son is given,
+To whom GOD’S is given,

 Whose eyes have seen beyond the tomb,